 A native of Annandale, VA, SaeHee graduated from college in May 2015 with a major in Asian Studies and double minor in Film Studies and Korean.
 SaeHee first met NAKASEC and became engaged in immigrant rights issues in college when she worked as a summer campaigns intern and had the opportunity to go on the Dream Riders van tour in 2013.
 Outside of work, she enjoys watching movies and playing gayageum.

 Sookyung Oh, D.C.
 Area Director, firstname.lastname@example.org

 Sookyung returns to NAKASEC as D.C.
 Area Director to lead organizing and campaign work in Virginia.
 Previously she coordinated NAKASEC’s national immigrant rights campaigns.
 Most recently she served at the American Federation of State, County, and Municipal Employees (AFSCME) as a Public Policy Analyst and the Commonwealth Institute for Fiscal Analysis in Richmond, VA as a State Policy Fellow.
 She started working in Korean and Asian American communities at the Jaisohn Center and Asian Americans United in Philadelphia.
-Currently, she is on the board of the ACLU-DC.
+Currently, she is on the board of the ACLU-DC and the Virginia Civic Engagement Table.
 She holds a B.A. in Political Science from the University of Pennsylvania and a Master of Public Administration from Syracuse University.
 She is a 2nd generation Korean American who enjoys comic books and the D.C. blues scene.